Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Symmetry and entanglement of optimized coin states

-To study the relation between the bounds of the particle distance and the symmetry of the initial state, we define ``partial exchange symmetry'' here.
-We say that the eigenstates of matrix $\matrixTsquare$ possess partial exchange symmetry if the state is unchanged after arbitrary exchange among a given subset of the particles.
-The number of possible ways $p_{k}$ to exchange two particles that preserve the state is related to the eigenvalue $\eta_{k}$ by $4(C_{n}^{2}-p_{k})=\eta_{k}$.
+In Eq. \eqref{eq:inital=000020coin=000020state}, the positional state is an arbitrary product state to make the results general, but it has been shown above that the initial positions of the particles do not affect the leading term $c_{2}t^{2}$ in the variance of the particle positions.
+For convenience, we assume all of the particles to be located at the original point initially, so that the symmetry of the particles is only determined by the joint coin state.
+If we visualize the partial exchange symmetry of an eigenstate by assigning the particles to the vertices of an undirected graph and connecting a pair of particles with an edge if the state is unchanged after swapping those two particles, it turns out that the graph may be composed of two disconnected but complete subgraphs.
+This is illustrated in Fig. \ref{fig:completegraphs}, and proven in Appendix \ref{sec:Proof-of-partial}.

-If we visualize the partial exchange symmetry by assigning the particles to the vertices of an undirected graph and connecting a pair of particles with an edge if the state is unchanged after swapping those two particles, it turns out that the graph may be composed of two disconnected subgraphs, each of which is a complete graph respectively.
-It can be proven that (see Appendix \ref{sec:Proof-of-partial}) if we denote $n_{\uparrow}$ and $n_{\downarrow}$ as the number of ``$1$''s and ``$0$''s in the binary form of $k$ ($k$ even) respectively, then $p_{k}=\frac{n_{\uparrow}(n_{\uparrow}-1)}{2}+\frac{n_{\downarrow}(n_{\downarrow}-1)}{2}$, $n_{\uparrow}+n_{\downarrow}=n$, and that the two disconnected subgraphs have $n_{\uparrow}$ and $n_{\downarrow}$ vertices respectively, as shown in Fig. \ref{fig:completegraphs}.
-We can then deduce that the larger the $p_{k}$ is, the smaller the eigenvalue $\eta_{k}$ will be, and thus a greater degree of partial exchange symmetry of the eigenstate (the initial state) results in a smaller spreading distance of the quantum walk, which is essentially induced by a greater extent of destructive interference between the walking routes of the particles and more particles oriented in the same direction and thus closer to each other.
+It is shown that the number of possible ways $p_{k}$ to exchange two particles that preserve an eigenstate is related to the eigenvalue $\eta_{k}$ by $\eta_{k}=\left(1-1/\sqrt{2}\right)^{2}\left[8(C_{n}^{2}-p_{k})/n+(n-1)\sqrt{2}\right]$, so one can deduce that the larger the $p_{k}$ is, the smaller the eigenvalue $\eta_{k}$ will be, and thus a greater degree of partial exchange symmetry of the eigenstate results in a smaller relative spreading distance of the quantum walk, which is essentially induced by a greater extent of constructive interference between the walking routes of the particles and more particles oriented in the same direction and thus closer to each other.